 Accuracy may also vary depending on which materials you use to print, and the mechanical properties of those materials, which can also affect how likely a print is to warp.

-Often, parts will need to be post-cured after 3D printing, and post-curing causes shrinkage.
-This is normal for any parts produced with resin-based SLA or DLP technology, and may need to be considered in designs depending on the printer.
+For example, in resin 3D printing, parts often need to be post-cured after 3D printing, and post-curing causes shrinkage.
+This is normal for any parts produced with resin-based SLA or DLP 3D printing processes, and may need to be considered in designs depending on the printer.
 PreForm, Formlabs’ free print file preparation software, automatically compensates for this shrinkage to ensure post-cured prints are dimensionally accurate to the original CAD designs.

-Achieving a successful 3D print requires attention to more than the printer itself, and consideration for the entire process.
+Producing accurate and precise 3D prints requires attention to more than the printer itself, and consideration for the entire process.

 Tolerancing in 3D Printing

 In traditional machining, tighter tolerances are exponentially related to increased cost.
 Tighter tolerances require additional and slower machining steps than wider tolerances, so machined parts are designed with the widest tolerances allowable for a given application.

 Unlike machining, 3D printing has a single automated production step.
 Tighter 3D printing tolerances may require more effort in the design stage, but can yield significant savings in time and costs in prototyping and production.